matjack1/puppet-openshift_origin/README.md

 1. ```mv puppet-openshift_origin openshift_origin```
 1. ```mv openshift_origin /etc/puppet/modules```
 1. Edit line 1 and 5 in test/manifests/configure.pp substituting all *example.com* occurrences with the domain of your choice
+1. Are you updating your OpenShift Origin?
+If you are, than edit line 20 in test/manifests/configure.pp by setting _is_update_ to _true_
 1. Edit line 6 and 7 in test/manifests/init.pp substituting all *example.com* occurrences with the domain of your choice
 1. ```bash /etc/puppet/modules/openshift_origin/test/kickstart.sh```
+  * If you are *updating* OpenShift, then run ```bash /etc/puppet/modules/openshift_origin/test/kickstart.sh update```
   1. Don't stop the provision if you see errors!
 Wait a lot...probably you'll need a lot of [nyan](http://www.nyan.cat/)
 1. Log out and in back to be sure to load new ENV
 1. ```yum install ruby193-rubygem-net-ssh ruby193-rubygem-archive-tar-minitar ruby193-rubygem-commander``` and ```gem install httpclient```.
 Read about on [this issue](https://github.com/matjack1/puppet-openshift_origin/issues/14)
 1. Due to non-fixed and probably won't fixed little issues you'l have to tun twice the provision with another ```bash /etc/puppet/modules/openshift_origin/test/kickstart.sh```.
 This will be very shorter and should fix all the errors left behind first provision